AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-command-reference/r-ir-hei.md

 ---
 description: Reply image height.
 Specifies scaling of the rendered image so that the height of the reply image is no larger than the specified value, while maintaining the image's aspect ratio.
-seo-description: Reply image height.
-Specifies scaling of the rendered image so that the height of the reply image is no larger than the specified value, while maintaining the image's aspect ratio.
-seo-title: hei

 solution: Experience Manager
 title: hei
-uuid: 616d3306-ccbd-4400-8a94-1ff6f47b802e

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---